Empowering Montana: NorthWestern Energy’s expanded role at the Colstrip Power Plant

 The Montana Public Service Commission requires that the only costs in our customers’ rates are costs for the resources to provide them with energy service.

-The Puget Sound Energy share of the Colstrip Power Plant is being acquired by a subsidiary of our parent company, NorthWestern Energy Group, Inc. This means our Montana customers will not pay any costs related to that share unless and until it is needed to serve them.
+The Puget Sound Energy share of the Colstrip Power Plant was acquired by a subsidiary of our parent company, NorthWestern Energy Group, Inc. This means our Montana customers will not pay any costs related to that share unless and until it is needed to serve them.

 Reliability First, Opportunity Ahead